thunderdrop/Inform-7-with-NVDA/README.md

 ### Testing your Game

 Inform 7 for Windows has built-in interpreters which will run your compiled code in a console on the "Story" tab, allowing you to test it straight from the IDE without needing to release it for testing every time you make a change.
-This feature is almost accessible to screenreader users.
+This feature is almost accessible to screen reader users.
 You will be able to enter commands into your story and read their output, with a caveat:

-At present, the output of your commands is not automatically read by a screenreader as it comes in; you will have to manually scroll up each time you enter a command, and read the output line by line.
+At present, the output of your commands is not automatically read by a screen reader as it comes in; you will have to manually scroll up each time you enter a command, and read the output line by line.

 It comes down to a question of what you find most inconvenient.
 You can of course release the game and play it in an interpreter which automatically reads the output, but you will have to do that every time you make even the smallest change.
 If you choose to use the "Story" tab, you will have to read the output manually.
 This can be frustrating (especially if your testing commands give a lot of output), as each time you enter something, your focus jumps to the bottom of that pane.